barbatus/angular2/packages/ts-compilers/README.md

 switching in on, i.e. `noResolve: true`, during intensive period of app development having Meteor running at the same time.
 TypeScript will skip resolving each module while continue cursing on syntactic errors.
 This can greately increase speed of the Meteor re-start on each file change.

-At the end of the day, you can switch `noResolve` back to false, thus, checking all possible mistakes you could have made including missing modules errors or incorrect API usage etc.
+At the end of the day, you can switch `noResolve` back to false, thus, checking all possible mistakes you could have made including missing modules errors or incorrect API usage etc. You can treat it partly as the schema one expects to use with non-script languages like Java etc. First, you make changes, only then compile to check if there is any mistakes.